 Surgery of any kind can be nerve-wracking both before and after.
-Maneesh Ailawadi, MD, FSSO, at Lehigh Valley Weight Loss, with offices in Allentown and Easton, Pennsylvania, is a surgical expert who specializes in general surgery, hernia repairs, and all forms of abdominal surgery.
+Maneesh Ailawadi, MD, FSSO, at Lehigh Valley Weight Loss, with offices in Allentown and Bethlehem, Pennsylvania, is a surgical expert who specializes in general surgery, hernia repairs, and all forms of abdominal surgery.
 This means he provides expert care before, during, and after your surgery to ensure continuity of care and to help ease your anxiety.
 His areas of expertise in general surgery include colon and breast cancer surgery.
 Call today or schedule a consultation using the online booking tool.

 What is general surgery?

 Despite its name, general surgery is a type of surgical specialty that focuses on conditions that affect the digestive system, abdominal region, breasts, skin, and endocrine system.
 In addition to providing expert surgical care, Dr. Ailawadi also received additional training so he can manage you and your health before, during, and after your surgical procedure.